estroz/community/committee-code-of-conduct/charter.md

 all seats are vacated on the date specified.

 ### Removal

 A committee member may be removed from the committee by a unanimous decision of the other committee members.
 The member should be given the opportunity to resign before they are removed.
 Removal should only be considered for the following reasons:

 * The member has been found to have committed a code of conduct violation.
-* The member is convicted of a felony.
 * The member has been completely out of contact for more than 30 consecutive calendar days without having made prior arrangements.
 * The member has explicitly, publicly violated the privacy of individuals